-For students arriving in BC in the month(s) before iMED coverage is due to start, please contact DCIS (www.david-cummings.com/imed/) to purchase advance coverage; such students may then be eligible to opt out of the iMED plan.
+For students arriving in BC in the month(s) before their iMED coverage is due to start, please contact DCIS (www.david-cummings.com/imed) to purchase advance coverage; such students may then be eligible to opt out of the iMED plan.

-Students arriving in BC in the month after the dates indicated above must submit the Date Change Form (www.david-cummings.com/imed/forms/index.htm), with proof of arrival date in BC (a copy of the study permit), to DCIS (www.david-cummings.com/imed).
-Dates of coverage can then be shifted to cover the three-month waiting period for MSP.
-The deadline for submitting the Date Change Form is by the end of the third week of classes.
+Students arriving in BC in the month after the dates indicated above must submit the Date Change Request Form (www.david-cummings.com/imed/documents/DCISChangeDatesForm.pdf), with proof of arrival date in BC (a copy of study permit), to DCIS (www.david-cummings.com/imed).
+Dates of coverage can then be shifted to cover the three-month waiting period for BC MSP.
+The deadline for submitting the Date Change Request Form is the end of the Add/Drop date.

 Adding family members: Students may add dependents to their iMED plan.
 For more information and application forms, visit DCIS (www.david-cummings.com/imed).

-Opting Out: Students who are already covered by MSP, by another Canadian provincial health plan, or whose studies are funded by a third party (for example; government bodies, corporations, organizations and foundations) that has selected, required and purchased a basic health insurance plan on behalf of the student as part of its funding, must opt out of iMED by the Add/Drop date.
+Opting out: Students who are already covered by MSP, by another Canadian provincial health plan, or by mandatory health insurance purchased for them by a third-party sponsor with whom UBC has an agreement, must opt out of iMED by the Add/Drop date.
 Please note that having private insurance does not make a student eligible to opt out of iMED.
 For opt out instructions and forms, visit DCIS (www.david-cummings.com/imed).